 Actually facing on Hopper Street, the New Century Auditorium was added to the east side of the clubhouse of Utica's New Century Club as a public assembly space.
-The date of its erection is unknown; the Club, a prominent women's community-service organization, was founded in 1893.
+The Club was a prominent women's community-service organization.
+It was the first such club in Utica and only the second in New York State.
+Its aspirational motto was: “The union of women for accomplishing high and difficult things is the ladder that raises the climber while it makes the heights accessible.”

 The auditorium's stage was the site of presentations by prominent suffragist Susan B. Anthony and Jeannette Rankin, the first elected U.S. Congresswoman.
 On the evening of Thursday, October 17, 1912, New Century Auditorium hosted a public session of the New York State Woman Suffrage Association (NYSWSA)'s Forty-Fourth National Convention.
 Representatives of the Democratic, Republican, and Progressive Parties spoke and were quizzed by organizers on what each party had done of late to support the suffrage cause.
 A Socialist Party representative was invited but did not appear.